sheinsight/react-use/website/docs/optimization/latest-state.md

 ## Ensure Latest State in Your Codebase

-States in `@shined/react-use` is always the latest, but if you need to ensure the latest state in your codebase, you can use the following hooks:
+States in `@shined/react-use` is always the latest, but if you need to ensure the latest state in your codebase, you can use the following Hooks:

 ### use `useLatest` Hook